School Logo

 Reading is at the heart of our curriculum and our aim is to encourage a love of reading.
 Each week we carefully select a high quality text to be our book of the week.
 This provides both a stimulus for learning, enhances vocabulary and develops a love of reading.
 Through this weekly focus, children begin to internalise new vocabulary, language patterns and begin to retell stories.
 Children also vote for a daily class story to encourage and promote reading for pleasure.

 We follow the RWI programme to ensure a high quality, progressive and consistent approach to phonics across the school.
-Children begin the RWI programme in nursery, where they are introduced to set 1 sounds.
-This continues into Reception they continue to practise Set 1 and learn some set 2 sounds.
+Children begin the RWI programme in nursery, where they are introduced to oral fred talk and Set 1 sounds.
+This continues into Reception where they continue to practise Set 1 and learn some Set 2 sounds.
 Some children will move on to Set 3 if they are ready by the end of the summer term.
 Children are encouraged to read at home regularly.
 They are given book bag books each week that match their phonic knowledge, and online access to their group reading book.
 This supports them to apply their learning, with the aim of becoming successful, confident and fluent readers.

 Writing